not-jan/apex-tux/README.md

 ## Installation

-For installing this software, follow the steps:
+For installing this software, follow these steps:

 ### UDev